 Rotation at level 50:

-Rotation: Straight Shot > Raging Strikes > Venomous Bite > Bloodletter > Windbite > Barrage > Heavy Shot till you need to renew DoTs and buff. >Mage’s Ballad when Army’s Paeon ends.
+Rotation: Straight Shot > Bloodletter > Venomous Bite > Army’s Paeon > Windbite > Barrage > Heavy Shot till you need to renew DoTs and buff. >Mage’s Ballad when Army’s Paeon ends.

 The opener boils down eventually to your trusted single target rotation while excluding CDs as they will be recharging at this point.
 Do not use Barrage with any other skill than Heavy Shot, as you do the most damage with it.